|

 I'm Ok, your Ok.
 (I

-am, you are, the same - wholeness, undivided)
+am, you are, the same - wholeness, undivided) Notice how the first two statements differentiate

 and thus define a boundary between the self and the other.
 Competitions and even